Capital Area Transportation Authority: History

 CATA began service in 1972.
 Its predecessor, Lansing Metro Lines, was privately owned and operated under a franchise from the city of Lansing.
 Poor ridership and increasing costs prompted a city buyout of Metro Lines in 1970, creating uncertainty about the future of bus service in the Lansing area.
 CATA was organized as a regional authority in 1971.
 By the end of its first year of service in 1972, the newly formed CATA had provided over 700,000 rides.

 CATA was the first transit system in the United States to operate electric buses, with the assistance of a grant from the Model Cities Program.
 Six electric buses entered service in May 1973, operating a loop through Downtown Lansing and the State Capitol at no charge.
 The electric buses were built by the Battronic Truck Company of Boyertown, Pennsylvania.
 The $136,000 purchase price of the buses was largely funded by the federal government.
 CATA's electric buses were plagued by mechanical problems, and ridership declined after CATA began charging fares on the formerly free service.
 The electric buses were withdrawn in September 1974, and were sold to an industrial parts supplier in Flint at a substantial discount.

 In 1999, Michigan State University discontinued its bus services, and CATA took over operations of bus service on campus.
 Fares were initially charged for these routes, before a 2019 pilot program led to a permanent removal of fares.

 CATA is a two-time winner of the APTA Outstanding Public Transportation System Award, in 1991 and 2007.
 This award recognizes CATA's excellence in customer service, safety, and management.

 In 2006, CATA became the first transit agency in Michigan to operate diesel-electric hybrid buses.
 The system continued to exclusively buy hybrid buses through 2016, before returning to conventional diesel in 2019 as the first Michigan operator of the Nova Bus LFS.

-CATA significantly altered its intra-campus (routes 30–39) Spartan Service bus routes serving Michigan State University beginning Fall 2009.
-Changes include Routes 30 & 31 having extended weeknight hours, Routes 34-36 having service only on the weekends, and the creation of Route 39, linking University Village and Spartan Village to the main campus.
-As a result, both Routes 31 & 32 saw route changes as well.
-Since August 25, 2014, Route 31 no longer changes into Route 30 at East Neighborhood, and vice versa.

 In August 2014, CATA introduced the CATAnow system to provide real-time bus departure information.
 Further developments in CATA's real-time bus tracking systems include a partnership with Transit App beginning in 2017.